Search Engine Visibility

 For a business trying to increase it’s website’s visibility in the search engines, these backlinks are essential.
 Google uses the number of backlinks a site has as one of the determining factors when ranking a site’s positioning in the results page.

-Therefore, to increase their visibility in the search engines and boost their authority in the eyes of Google, another focus within our work for Wine, was to generate more backlinks for their site.
+Therefore, to increase their visibility in the search engines and boost their authority in the eyes of Google, another focus within our work for Carbis Bay Holidays was to generate more backlinks for their site.

-We set about researching which sites would offer high-value, relevant backlinks, that is, links from sites relevant to Wine but not in competition with the brand.
+We set about researching which sites would offer high-value, relevant backlinks, that is, links from sites connected to Carbis Bay Holidays’ industry but not in competition with the brand.
+The ideal source of backlinks for Carbis Bay Holidays was the websites of highly regarded travel publications.

 Link building requires a ‘linkable asset’, something that our target high authority websites will link back to.
 A linkable asset is usually a piece of content which is high quality and highly relevant to our target websites.

-In the case of Wine, this came in the form of complimentary wine and meal ideas, presented in posts on the brand’s blog.
+In the case of Carbis Bay Holidays, this came in the form of research comparing the costs of holidays in Cornwall to similar holidays in popular European destinations, presented in a post on the company’s blog.

-Not only was this highly useful and engaging for the Wine audience, but it was also a great display of Wine’s authority and knowledge of wine.
+Not only was this a piece of unique research, but it was also a great display of Carbis Bay Holidays’ authority and knowledge of the travel and tourism industry.

 - Increased visibility in search engines